Interview by Tony Cho

 Through small adjustments, I observed the system’s behaviour.
 Such a perspective is an interesting one to me, exploring technology itself as an entity with which I could experiment.
 My built-up intuition changed once I did the same experiments on my phone.
 The resulting patterns shifted entirely.
 Through a series of interviews with computer scientists, I discovered that the patterns seem to depend on the graphics card of the computer.
 As both shapes in two colours are requested at the same time, these patterns are a result of where within the graphics card the request is processed.

 Problems of these kinds are called race conditions within computer science.
 The resulting images can be seen as visualizations of the flow of electricity through the graphics card.

-AI, machine learning, Google Magenta…, are transforming society and the creative application of these tools open new possibilities in artistic creation; how do you think new inventions (like this) are impacting the landscape of art?
+AI, machine learning, and Google Magenta are transforming society, and the creative application of these tools opens new possibilities in artistic creation; how do you think new inventions (like this) are impacting the landscape of art?

 This question depends very much on your definition of art.
 For me, art is not just the usage of new tools but rather a critical reflection of these tools.
 The role of art is not only to explore the possibilities of a medium but to reflect its boundaries.

 Art should ask: if these tools transform society, how are they doing it, and is this the transformation we want?
 So for me, machine learning and, more broadly, artificial intelligence are topics to develop a critical stance towards.
 We should ask who is claiming to build AI and for what reasons.
 What does ‘learning’ mean in this context?
 And isn’t our embeddedness in the world, the way we act, the ambiguity in which we continuously operate, extraordinarily different from what these machines are doing?

 Do you see AI more as a tool or a creator?